ISO 7637: Electrical Disturbances from Conduction and Coupling, and Electrical Transient Conduction Along Supply Lines of Road Vehicles.

 Part 1: Definitions and general considerations

-Electrical and radio-frequency disturbances occur during normal operation of many items of motor vehicle equipment.
+Electrical and radio-frequency disturbances occur during the normal operation of many items of motor vehicle equipment.
 They are generated over a wide frequency range and can be distributed to on-board electronic devices and systems by conduction, coupling or radiation.

 In recent years, an increasing number of electronic devices for controlling, monitoring and displaying a variety of functions have been introduced into vehicle designs.
 It is necessary to consider the electrical and electromagnetic environment in which these devices operate and, in particular, the disturbances generated in the vehicle electrical system itself.
 Such disturbances can cause degradation (temporary malfunction or even permanent damage) of the electronic equipment.
 Moreover, "worst-case" situations are usually those resulting from disturbances generated inside the vehicle by, for example, ignition systems, generator and alternator systems, electric motors and actuators.